1. Arrive too late at Montserrat Monastery

 Do I need to buy a ticket for the train to Montserrat in advance?

 No, you don’t have to, because there are ticket machines at the train station.
-But I do recommend you to buy your train ticket in advance online.
+But I do recommend you buy your train ticket in advance online.
 This way, you won’t miss the train waiting in line at the ticket machine.

 You can purchase your tickets via the official Barcelona Tourism Office:

 Do I take the Cable Car or the Rack Railway to Montserrat?